yangruihan/Reading_List/Notes/图形学/Real-Time Rendering 3rd Edition.md

 These shaders are functions.
 An eﬀect ﬁle can consist of any number of functions and can include commonly used functions from other eﬀects ﬁles.

 A pass typically consists of a vertex and pixel (and geometry) shader, 6 along with any state settings needed for the pass.

+## Chapter 4 Transforms

+A transform is an operation that takes entities such as points, vectors, or colors and converts them in some way.

+A linear transform is one that preserves vector addition and scalar multiplication.

+An aﬃne transform is one that performs a linear transform and then a translation.

+All translation, rotation, scaling, reﬂection, and shearing matrices are aﬃne.

+The main characteristic of an aﬃne matrix is that it preserves the parallelism of lines, but not necessarily lengths and angles.
+An aﬃne transform may also be any sequence of concatenations of individual aﬃne transforms.